Patient Secure Transport Courses

 Control Tactics for Ambulance Service Violence Management Scenarios

-There are times in some circumstances when, whether with police assistance or when police are attending a call with paramedics, that the use of force to control or restraint a patient becomes necessary.
-The situations may arise when Secure Escort personnel are attempting to prevent a great harm from occurring when a patient is refusing treatment or refusing to attend hospital at that time when they are judged not to have capacity to make these decisions, for example.
-In these limited scenarios the skilful application of control tactics and restraint procedures, while working as part of the Secure Escort team, can reduce the risk of potential harm to the patient and increase the overall safety of the attending personnel.
+There are times in some circumstances – when words alone fail to create safety – the use of force to control or restraint a patient becomes necessary.
+These situations may arise when Secure Transport personnel are attempting to prevent harm from occurring, when a patient is refusing treatment or refusing to attend hospital at a time when they are judged not to have capacity or autonomy to make these decisions, for example.
+In these limited scenarios the skilful application of control tactics and physical interventions, while working as part of the Secure Escort team, can reduce the risk of potential harm to the patient and increase the overall safety of the attending personnel.

 Patient Transport Service Secure Escort Tasks

-Where the Secure Escort service is engaging in a transport task, often it will be necessary for the Secure Escort team to have a full understanding and knowledge of the control and restraint tactics which may be appropriate to safely complete the transport of a patient.
-This sometimes will include the use of holding techniques and procedures which reduce the risk of the patient absconding from the care custody custody and control of the health service in which they have been placed.
-Secure escort staff may need to have a high level competency in these tactics in order to safely carry out their taskings.
+Where the Patient Secure Transport service is engaging in an escort task, often it will be necessary for the Secure Escort team to have a full understanding and knowledge of the control and restraint tactics which may be appropriate to safely complete the transport of a patient.
+This sometimes will include the use of holding techniques and procedures which reduce the risk of the patient absconding from the care custody and control of the team with whom they have been placed.
+Secure Transport staff may need to have a high level competency in these tactics in order to safely carry out their taskings.

-Restraint Devices for Secure Escort – Handcuffs, Soft-Cuffs and Soft Restraint Systems
+Restraint Devices for Secure Transport – Handcuffs, Soft-Cuffs and Soft Restraint Systems

 For some high secure patients it will be necessary for escort staff to safely apply restraint devices.
 Training should ensure that any application of restraint devices is both safe and appropriate and effective, proportionate to the needs identified in the escorting procedure.
 For example, handcuff training should include elements of the proper care of the devices, the mechanical principles which underline their use, the legal rules which accompany their use and tactics for use with both compliant subjects and non-compliant subjects.